danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 }
 ```

 This will make APIG respond with `403 Forbidden`.
-Or you may return an `Unauthorized` error from the Lambda Authorizer to have APIG respond with `401 Unauthorized`.
+Or it may return an `Unauthorized` error to have APIG respond with `401 Unauthorized`.

 ### A note on authorization